MichalSmyk/CV/README.md

 ### Retaurant Manager, Longrain Jul 2021 - Aug 2022

-* Organisational effectiveness: I ensured that I can be counted on to achieve results in high pressure situations.
+* __Organisational effectiveness__: I ensured that I can be counted on to achieve results in high pressure situations.

 * __Efficiency__: I set and used the table planning option in the booking system to handle bookings and tables in a more efficient way and helped to manage daily tasks.